 - a dedicated innovation agency, Callaghan Innovation, which provides innovation advice, services and grants to businesses to support their R&D activities

-- an upcoming R&D tax incentive for businesses investing in R&D in New Zealand
+- an internationally competitive 15% R&D tax incentive for businesses investing in R&D in New Zealand

 - a Pre-Seed Accelerator that supports publicly funded research to reach commercialisation.

-Innovative Partnerships can connect you with our vibrate innovation network and help you navigate the system of support.
+Innovative Partnerships can connect you with our vibrant innovation network and help you navigate the system of support.